Moldova in the Eurovision Song Contest 2010: Competing entries

 Artists and composers had the opportunity to submit their entries between 15 December 2009 and 8 January 2010.
 Artists were required to be of Moldovan nationality and could submit more than one song, while an international act was able to compete only if they were part of a duo or group with at least a member who was of Moldovan nationality.
 Songwriters could hold any nationality.
 Artists were also able to apply without a song, and in such cases they were able to select one of the songs submitted by international songwriters.
 At the conclusion of the submission deadline, 83 valid entries were received by the broadcaster.
-A jury consisting of Ion Suruceanu (singer), Lidia Panfil (lecturer at the Academy of Music, Theatre and Fine Arts), Nelly Ciobanu (singer, 2009 Moldovan Eurovision entrant), Vitalia Rotaru (producer, composer), Sergiu Gavriliţă (VIP Magazin editor-in-chief), Vlad Costandoi (producer), Liviu Știrbu (composer), Anatol Chiriac (composer), Marcel Ștefăneț (conductor and instrumentalist) and Anatol Caciuc (programme director of Radio Moldova) selected 25 semi-finalists out of the 83 received entries.
+A jury consisting of Ion Suruceanu (singer), Lidia Panfil (lecturer at the Academy of Music, Theatre and Fine Arts), Nelly Ciobanu (singer, 2009 Moldovan Eurovision entrant), Vitalia Rotaru (producer, composer), Sergiu Gavriliţă (VIP Magazin editor-in-chief), Vlad Costandoi (producer), Liviu Știrbu (composer), Anatol Chiriac (composer), Marcel Ștefăneț (conductor and instrumentalist) and Anatol Caciuc (programme director of Radio Moldova) selected 25 semi-finalists out of the 83 received entries, while an additional five semi-finalists were selected from 50 of the remaining entries by a public televote that ran between 29 January and 14 February 2010.
+On 15 February 2010, the 30 semi-finalists were allocated to one of the two semi-finals, each containing 15 entries.

-A wildcard vote among 50 entries not selected for the semi-finals ran between 29 January and 14 February 2010 with the public being able to vote through SMS.
-The top five songs: "S.O.S." performed by Brand, "Meloterapia" performed by Doinița Gherman, "Never Step Back" performed by MBeyline, "Imn Eurovision" performed by Pavel Turcu and "Dance 4 Life" performed by Todo were announced as additional semi-finalists on 15 February 2010.
-On the same day, the 30 semi-finalists were allocated to one of the two semi-finals, each containing 15 entries.

 On 25 January 2010, "Lady Gaga" performed by Akord was withdrawn from the competition.
-On 23 February 2010, "Towards the Sky" performed by Alex White, "Wait!" performed by Ionel Istrati, "Goodbye" performed by Olia Tira, "Believe" performed by SunStroke Project and "Padure, verde padure" performed by Victoria Mahu were withdrawn and replaced with the songs "The Robbery" performed by Constantinova and Fusu, "Day and Night" performed by Dana Marchitan, "So Many Questions" performed by JJ Jazz, "Poza ta" performed by Veronica Lupu and "Ţi-aduci aminte" performed by Vitalie Toderascu, all of them which competed in the wildcard vote.
+On 23 February 2010, "Towards the Sky" performed by Alex White, "Wait!" performed by Ionel Istrati, "Goodbye" performed by Olia Tira, "Believe" performed by SunStroke Project and "Padure, verde padure" performed by Victoria Mahu were withdrawn and replaced with the songs "The Robbery" performed by Constantinova and Fusu, "Day and Night" performed by Dana Marchitan, "So Many Questions" performed by JJ Jazz, "Poza ta" performed by Veronica Lupu and "Ţi-aduci aminte" performed by Vitalie Toderascu.